RamanjineyuluV/retailstore/README.md

  These REST end points are secured using basic authentication mechanism.
 Code uses in-memory repository with 'bob' as single user.

+# About Implementation

+This application has been using SpringBoot as it provides a wide variety of features that aid development and maintainence.
+Some features that were utilised were: Spring Security, Spring Data/JPA and starters.

+This program and instructions have been tested on following versions on Windows laptop.
+*  Apache Maven 3.5.0
+*  Java version: 1.8.0_131
+*  git version 2.9.0.windows.1

 # How to run the application locally?

 Pre-requisites to run application are Java, Maven and Git.
 *  Installation instructions for Maven are available at https://maven.apache.org/install.html
 *  Java can be installed from http://www.oracle.com/technetwork/java/javase/downloads/index.html
 *  Latest Git version can be installed from https://git-scm.com/downloads

-This program and instructions have been tested on following versions on Windows laptop.
-*  Apache Maven 3.5.0
-*  Java version: 1.8.0_131
-*  git version 2.9.0.windows.1

 Steps to build and run locally:
 * Open commandline